top of page

 And if our memories of sexual trauma arise, whatever comes up, we hope to anchor into the TRUTH of our abuse which is ultimately, we are innocent, what happened was not okay, what happened is not our fault and maybe we can transform our painful memories into the most beautiful lessons we learn in this lifetime.

 Whether we are shown exact visions of the trauma we are asking to unfold or not, it does not matter.
-Where the mind goes, the chi follows and plant medicine has an incredible way of doing repairs without us even noticing them until much later.
+Sacred Earth medicine has an incredible way of doing repairs without us even noticing them until much later.

 We hold firmly that an open sharing and shame-free environment where people can unravel is essential.
 Vocally expressing oneself during the journey and integration can be the healing that was needed the entire time.